uqlibrary/technology-training/OpenRefine/openrefine.md

 4. Click in the `Character encoding` box and select `UTF-8`
 5. Click on `Create Project`

+You might not have to change the character encoding, but if you see inaccuracies in how special characters are displayed, you will have to try and find the right one for your data.

 ### Layout of OpenRefine

 > How is data organised?
 How do I navigate it?